 I'm a yoga teacher based in the UK.
-I've been practising yoga in one shape or form for over 22 years and I've been teaching yoga since 2007.
-I'm a tutor for the Devon School of Yoga and run a yoga studio in Torquay, Devon.
-I also write a blog on a range of yoga-related subjects.
+I've been practising yoga in one shape or form for over 23 years, and I've been teaching yoga since 2007.
+I'm a tutor for the Devon School of Yoga and teach on the school's 500-hour, two-year teaching diploma.

 I first became interested in yoga while backpacking in India, Thailand and Laos in the winter of 1999/2000.
 After returning home, I began experimenting with yoga, Tai Chi and meditation.
 I shared a house with a friend who is a Hare Krishna devotee.
 He sparked my interest in bhaktiyoga and encouraged me to attend my first haṭhayoga class.
 By the end of the class, I knew that I'd found what I'd been searching for.
 I discovered a profound experience of peace in the simple act of breathing deeply in a yoga posture.
 I also found that a chronic injury in my leg felt considerably eased after just one class.
 So I kept on going back to class each week and began practising each day on my own.
 I tried many different yoga classes at this time before meeting Duncan Hulin, with whom I would regularly study for the next 22 years.

-In 2001, I moved to Plymouth to study Art & Design at The College of St Mark & St John (MARJON).
+In 2001, I moved to Plymouth to study Art and design at The College of St Mark & St John (MARJON).
 I was fortunate to attend weekly haṭhayoga classes with Mikel Burley, who was teaching near the university.
-In this way, I sustained an interest and practice of haṭhayoga.
+In this way, I sustained an interest in and practice of haṭhayoga.
 After completing my degree, I secured a job in further education and, in the holidays, began making regular trips to India to study yoga more deeply.

 I've been teaching yoga full-time since 2008.
 During this time, I've returned to India many times and also completed continued professional development in the UK.
 I've been fortunate to learn yoga from some incredible teachers in the UK and India.
-In 2018, I opened a yoga studio in Torbay called Yoga Torquay, and for the past five years have been working steadily to build up a small community of dedicated yoga enthusiasts in the local area.
+I've also studied yoga academically with world-renowned yoga scholars and, in 2023, completed a Masters's Degree in Traditions of Yoga and Meditation at SOAS, University of London.

 2017: Yoga Therapy Diploma